An asymptotic shape theorem for additive random linear growth models: A class of random linear growth models

+Additivity and attractivity are key ingredients in our proofs, in particular for the construction and properties of the essential hitting time.
+We believe that the additivity assumption is not necessary, but we need it in the proof presented in this paper.
+Indeed, this assumption allows us to use a percolative path structure; more precisely, it allows us to restart the process from a point that we know to satisfy the property $P$, without considering the environment, and, conversely, to consider any point satisfying the property as descending from a configuration with a single point satisfying the property.
+The attractivity hypothesis, meanwhile, is fundamental to all the tools and results in the paper.

+Nevertheless, there are non-attractive models for which an asymptotic shape theorem is conjectured but for which, to our knowledge, proofs only hold in dimension $1$.
+For instance, kinetically constrained models which are interacting particle systems on $\{0,1\}^{\Z^d}$ where each site can update its state (at rate $q$ in state $1$, at rate $1-q$ in state $0$) if it satisfies a local condition (for FA1-f the condition is "to have at least one neighbor in state 1"; for East model in dimension 1, the condition is "to have its right neighbor in state 1").
+These models are not attractive.
+Blondel~\cite{front_east}, for East model, and then Blondel, Deshayes and Toninelli~\cite{BDT}, for FA1-f with large $q$, have shown linear edge growth in dimension 1, but the question remains open in higher dimensions.
+Hartarsky and Toninelli~\cite{HT24} have recently proved that kinetically constrained models exhibit at least linear growth.

+Velasco~\cite{Vel} introduced two new extensions of the contact process.
+In both models, $S=\{-1,0,1\}$, where $-1$ state represents sterile particle (unable to give birth): \begin{itemize} \item the inherited sterility process (IS), where $1$'s give birth to $1$ at rate $\lambda$ with probability $p$, and to $-1$ with probability $1-p$. \item the spontaneous sterility process (Spont) where $1$'s give birth to $1$ at rate $\lambda$ (as in the classical CP), but where $-1$'s can appear spontaneously in the place of 0's (without neighborhood condition). \end{itemize} Spont process, which can be seen as a continuous version of the Garet-Marchand bacteria model~\cite{DOP}, is attractive but non additive.
+For these models, (ALL), (AML) and (SC) have been established in~\cite{DOP} but the lack of additivity prevents us from applying our result to deduce an asymptotic shape theorem.
+The IS is also not attractive so our techniques deeply fail.
+In a forthcoming paper~\cite{avecisa}, the authors prove a shape theorem for these two processes in dimension 1.

+Another extension of the contact process that is relevant to study is the contact process in a randomly evolving environment; it was introduced by Broman~\cite{broman} and Steif and Warfheimer~\cite{steifwar} made the block construction that could prove (ALL) and (SC).
+Unfortunately, the lack of additivity once again prevents us from applying our result.
+A recent preprint~\cite{seiler_reitmeier} addresses this problem.

-From now, $(\xi_t,P)$ belongs to $\mathcal C \cap \mathcal C_L$.
-In Section~\ref{section_essential} we introduce the essential hitting time, a quantity that has good properties regarding to the dynamical system.
-In Section~\ref{proof_tfa} we prove the Theorem~\ref{tfa} thanks subadditive ergodic theorems applied to the essential hitting time.
+From now on, $((\xi_t),P)$ belongs to $\mathcal C \cap \mathcal C_L$.
+In Section~\ref{section_essential}, we introduce the essential hitting time $\sigma$, a quantity with good properties for the induced dynamical system, and show that the difference between $\sigma$ and the hitting time $t$ is not too large.
+In Section~\ref{section_thm}, we prove Theorem~\ref{tfa}, thanks to a subadditive ergodic theorem applied to the essential hitting time.